 1. Do a deep clean before anything else.

-To start, completely empty the space, and throw away expired pantry items, as mentioned before.
-Then wipe down the surfaces.
+To start, completely empty the space and throw away expired pantry items.
+Then, wipe down the surfaces.
 If you're wary of using chemical-heavy solutions to clean places so close to edibles, creating a vinegar spray is a cheap, easy, and natural option.
 Once your kitchen pantry is clean and empty, you'll be able to start strategizing.

 2. Let shelves do the heavy lifting.

 Look at those shelves.
-Do you have way too many or too little?
+Do you have way too many or too few?
 You can find undermount shelves or add risers to create even more storage surface.
 Start visualizing how you want your pantry to look and what you want it to contain.
-Do research online, or flip through your favorite decor books and magazines for ideas.
+Do research online or flip through your favorite decor books and magazines for ideas.